sonisarm/Comparing-phasing-outputs/README.md

 # Comparing phasing outputs 🧬
 Author: Sonia Sarmiento

+### This repository provides a step-by-step guide to the phasing process, allowing you to easily replicate our results and make informed decisions about the best phasing strategy for your data.
+We here use mainly a HPC cluster with bash scripts and R code at the end for plotting.

 ## Introduction
 Welcome to this repository, which focuses on the essential task of choosing the best phasing strategy for your genomic data.
 Our aim is to provide a thorough comparison of read-based and pedigree phasing and determine the most effective approach for a given dataset.